AR-EM/odin-landing-page/README.md

 # odin-landing-page
-This is the landing page for the odin.
+This is the landing page for the odin project in HTML & CSS.

-I have used CSS and HTML.
+Practicing my CSS skills.